Virgin of Candelaria: Veneration

-Encased image of Nuestra Señora de la Candelaria (Our Lady of Candles) perched atop the facade of Jaro Cathedral in Jaro, Iloilo City, the Roman Catholic patroness of Western Visayas in the Philippines.
-It is the first marian statue crowned in personam without a papal legate by a pope and saint in Asia (John Paul II).
-Her feast day which is celebrated every February 2, is the largest Marian festival outside of Luzon.

 The first Mass was celebrated at Achbinico on February 2, 1497, and the Adelantado Alonso Fernández de Lugo ordered the construction of a hermitage there, but it was not built until 1526, during the rule of Pedro Fernández de Lugo.
 This was the site of the Basilica of Our Lady of Candelaria.
 The basilica was destroyed by fire and rebuilt in the 19th century.
 The statue itself was lost when a tsunami carried it out to sea in 1826; the present statue is a copy by Fernando Estévez.
 The statue of the Virgin is dressed in rich robes of different colors and jewels.

 She was declared patroness of the Canary Islands in 1599, by Clement VIII (and principal patroness in 1867 by Pope Pius IX).
 The Virgin of Candelaria is widely petitioned to pray for the protection against epidemics, plagues, droughts and volcanic eruptions of Mount Teide and other volcanoes, in a manner similar to the invocation of St. Januarius of Naples to pray for the end of the eruptions of Vesuvius and of St. Agatha of Catania against eruptions of Mount Etna in Sicily.

 Between October 1964 and January 1965, the Diocese of Tenerife conducted the largest pilgrimage in the history of the Canary Islands.
 This time, the statue of the Virgin was walked across the towns, cities and municipalities of the island of Tenerife for the first time in history.

 In the basilica of the Annunciation in Nazareth (Israel) is a mosaic of the Virgin of Candelaria, patroness saint of the Canary Islands, along with those of other Marian devotions famous in Spain.

 Every year on February 2 and August 15 is celebrated a big party in honor of the Virgin.
 These days there are thousands of pilgrims and tourists coming to Candelaria from all points of the Canary Islands and other parts of Spain and the world.
 The feast day is marked by a solemn procession and a religious ceremony, although its most famous component is a re-enactment of the discovery of the statue, with locals dressing up as guanche natives.

 In addition to that, every seven years the image of the Virgin of Candelaria is transferred to Santa Cruz de Tenerife (capital of the island) and San Cristóbal de La Laguna (seat of the Diocese of Tenerife), alternating every seven years between the two cites: in 2002 it was Santa Cruz and in 2009 La Laguna and so to successively.